 The Firm uses the standardised approach to calculating credit risk exposures, i.e. 8% of the risk weighted credit exposure.
-Under this approach the Firm calculates its total credit risk to be $3.6m.
+Under this approach the Firm calculates its Pillar 1 credit risk capital requirement to be $8m.

 The Firm’s exposure to foreign exchange risk arises through those of its assets and liabilities that are not denominated in US Dollars and through its earnings and expenses in currencies other than US Dollars.
 Market risk arising from a currency mismatch between the Firm’s management fees and its functional currency is immaterial since the majority of the management and incentive fees are received in US Dollars which is the functional currency of the Firm.
 There is marginal foreign bank account currency exposure which is not considered to be significant or material and the Firm does not believe it is necessary to hedge this exposure.
 The group has investments in the fund as part of a retention programme for senior members of group entities.
 Due to the nature of the contractual relationship, the Firm considers that fluctuations in this investment will not have an impact on the capital, as the assets and contractual liabilities will fluctuate in line with each other.

 The Firm uses the general rule in BIPRU 7.5 for calculating market risk exposures, i.e. 8% of the risk weighted market exposure.
-Under this approach the Firm calculates its foreign currency PRR and total market risk to be $110k.
+Under this approach the Firm calculates its Pillar 1 foreign currency PRR and market risk capital requirement to be $25k.

 Fixed Overhead Requirement

-The total value of tier 1 capital resources as at 28 February 2018 was $71m.
-The tier 1 capital consists of $15k share capital, $54m non-distributable reserves, $16m retained earnings and $1.7m capital held in a sharepremium account.
+The total value of tier 1 capital resources as at 29 February 2020 per the audited financial statements was $55m.
+The tier 1 capital consists of $15k share capital, $54m non-distributable reserves and $1.7m capital held in a share-premium account.
 No tier 2 or 3 capital resources is held.

 Under the FCA and ESMA guidelines the Firm has determined that it is not a ‘significant firm' and consequently has not set up a remuneration committee; however the Firm's governing body undertakes this role.
 The decisions of the governing body on setting remuneration are based on, amongst other things, risk management, supporting business strategy, objectives, values and interests and avoiding conflicts of interest, governance, control functions, and measurement of performance.